-There aren’t too many shops to choose from on Inisheer and the one shop that carried many sweaters was swarmed with people frantically looking for their perfect sweater, I ended up lucking out by walking next to a home that had a tiny sign that read, “Crafts for Sale, Hand Knitted Aran Sweaters.”
+There aren’t too many shops to choose from on Inisheer.
+The one shop that carried many sweaters was swarmed with people frantically looking for their perfect sweater.
+I ended up lucking out by walking next to a home that had a tiny sign that read, “Crafts for Sale, Hand Knitted Aran Sweaters.”

 This area of town seemed like a ghost town and I thought my chances were slim.
-I peeked around the corner of the house to the front door and low and behold an elderly woman opened the door hoping for a customer.
+I peeked around the corner of the house to the front door.
+Low and behold an elderly woman opened the door hoping for a customer.

 She told me it takes her about 3-4 weeks to make each sweater.
 That blew my mind and I couldn’t believe she was selling them for so little considering how much time and care went into making each one.

-In the end, we both left happy, I had my Aran fisherman sweater and she had a happy customer.
+In the end, we both left happy, I had my Aran fisherman sweater and she had a pleased customer.
 It was also a pleasure getting to know the actual woman who made my sweater and gave it more of a sentimental travel memory and souvenir that will last for years.

 While you may not luck out like I did, I recommend trying to find a handmade sweater at the source if you’re looking for an Aran Sweater while in Ireland.

-How to get to Inisheer
+How to Get to Inisheer

 You can just show up 10- 15 minutes before a scheduled ferry departure and buy your ticket on the spot.
-We were told by our hotel that we could even try to negotiate a price, however, the tickets were already so inexpensive and we were running late we didn’t bother.
+We were told by our hotel that we could even try to negotiate a price.
+However, the tickets were already so inexpensive and we were running late.
 We paid 15 Euro each for round trip tickets.